bluehalo/node-fhir-server-mongo/README.md

 ```

 The browser would redirect back to localhost with a code and state.
-Granted access output would be similar to the following:
+Granted access output would be as followed:

 ```
 Location: https://app/after-auth?